-Following our script series we will explain in this tutorial the way to create script to delete files older than 7 days.
-Will perform this operation using forfiles to delete files older than.
+Following our script series, we will explain in this tutorial the way to create a script to delete files older than 7 days.
+Will perform this operation using forfiles to delete files.
 If you work with backups you know that doesn’t need backups older than x days.
-For that you need to delete manually every few days.
-This script provide solution to automate this process.
+For that, you need to delete manually every few days.
+This script provides a solution to automate this process.
 You can schedule to run automatically and save some time of your work.
 Worked on most windows platforms.

-- Batch to delete files – Delete files automatically using command line.
+- Batch to delete files – Delete files automatically using the command line.

 - Batch to zip files – Script to zip files using cmd command.